qmk/qmk_firmware/docs/en/docs/hardware_avr.md

 #define PRODUCT         my_awesome_keyboard
 ```

+!!! tip
-?> Windows and macOS will display the `MANUFACTURER` and `PRODUCT` in the list of USB devices. `lsusb` on Linux instead prefers the values in the list maintained by the [USB ID Repository](http://www.linux-usb.org/usb-ids.html).
+    Windows and macOS will display the `MANUFACTURER` and `PRODUCT` in the list of USB devices.

+    `lsusb` on Linux instead prefers the values in the list maintained by the [USB ID Repository](http://www.linux-usb.org/usb-ids.html).
 By default, it will only use `MANUFACTURER` and `PRODUCT` if the list does not contain that `VENDOR_ID` / `PRODUCT_ID`. `sudo lsusb -v` will show the values reported by the device, and they are also present in kernel logs after plugging it in.

 ### Keyboard Matrix Configuration